jon-jacky/Piety/editors/ed.md

 remain, so the editing session can be resumed at any time by typing *ed.main()* again.

-In *!command*, the *command* is passed to the Python interpreter, not to the system command shell as in classic *ed*.
-Use this to execute Python statements without leaving *ed* command mode.
-For example, you can use this to change the command prompt at any time during an editing session:
-*!ed.prompt = ':'*

 ## Limitations and differences from classic ed ##

 **ed.py** does not support these classic *ed* commands: